KE Holdings Inc. (BEKE) Stock Price and Analyst Predictions

 BEKE) stock’s latest price update

-KE Holdings Inc. (NYSE: BEKE) has seen a rise in its stock price by 1.58 in relation to its previous close of 15.16.
-However, the company has experienced a -1.03% decline in its stock price over the last five trading sessions.
+KE Holdings Inc. (NYSE: BEKE)’s stock price has plunge by -3.68relation to previous closing price of 16.03.
+Nevertheless, the company has seen a -2.77% plunge in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 12/17/21 that Chinese Broker to Conduct Review Into Short-Seller’s Fraud Allegations

 BEKE’s Market Performance